are you in?

 As you can imagine, this is tedious.

 Another easier way is to download an extension for your browser.
-The following are a couple of extensions for the Firefox browser that will highlight nofollow tags for you:

 Try those out if you need a fast and easy way to find out whether a link is nofollow or not.